mahekaggarwal17/Sahayak/README.md

 1. `ConversationScreen.kt` for UI layout, branding, and session cards
 2. `ConversationViewModel.kt` for app state, button actions, and session orchestration
-3. `ConversationAgoraApi.kt` for agent presets, base URL, geofence, or startup behavior
+3. `AgoraConversationSessionManager.kt` for RTC, RTM, and media behavior
-4. `server/app/agora_client.py` for agent presets and provider configuration
+4. `server/app/agora_client.py` for agent presets, geofence, and model configuration

 ## Build And Test